cybozu/duck/README.md

   port:  1234,
   // Use HTTP/2 in serve command (deafult: false)
   http2: true,
-  // Settings for HTTPS (HTTP/2).
-If this property is specified, TLS is used in serve command.
+  // Settings for HTTPS (HTTP/2) (default: not specified, HTTP is used)
   https: {
     // A path to a private key
     keyPath: "path/to/key.pem",